DataDog/test-infra-definitions/README.md

   create-docker    Create a docker environment. create-ecs       Create a new ECS environment. create-eks       Create a new EKS environment.
-It lasts around 20 minutes. create-vm        Create a new virtual machine on the cloud. destroy-aks      Destroy a AKS environment created with invoke create-aks. destroy-docker   Destroy an environment created by invoke create_docker. destroy-ecs      Destroy a ECS environment created with invoke create-ecs. destroy-eks      Destroy a EKS environment created with invoke create-eks.
+It lasts around 20 minutes. aws.create-vm        Create a new virtual machine on aws. az.create-vm        Create a new virtual machine on azure. destroy-aks      Destroy a AKS environment created with invoke create-aks. destroy-docker   Destroy an environment created by invoke create_docker. destroy-ecs      Destroy a ECS environment created with invoke create-ecs. destroy-eks      Destroy a EKS environment created with invoke create-eks. aws.destroy-vm          Destroy a virtual machine on aws. az.destroy-vm          Destroy a virtual machine on azure.
 ```

 Run any `-h` on any of the available tasks for more information